 Having a great quality tripod like this is essential if you’re a craft blogger.
 There are times that it’s necessary to use a very wide aperture or low shutter speed which can result in very blurry photographs.
 The only way to combat that is with a tripod and a remote that is specifically for your camera model.
 I used to sell these bad boys (along with cameras) for a living so I know my onions.
 For years I felt that I couldn’t justify the purchase of a Manfrotto tripod and was using a £30 lightweight tripod like this one.
 The problem was that it was too light and my camera was quite heavy.

 When I started shooting flat lay style photographs I ended up purchasing a special tripod arm made by Manfrotto that attaches to any tripod, known as a Lateral Side Arm.
 As soon as I attached my camera to it, the whole thing wanted to fall over.
 So I bit the bullet and I am so happy that I did.
 It’s a really sturdy tripod and worth every penny that I paid for it.
 I no longer needed the lateral sidearm and I was able to sell it on.

 It’s also possible to get a little mount like this for the top of your tripod that will hold your smartphone.

 10.Willingness to learn new things (like how to manage your time and productivity like a flipping boss)

 Being set in your ways will not help you when it comes to earning a living from home.
 There’s a chance that your ways aren’t making enough money for you to live, so you will have to tweak and adjust.
-It’s all about always learning and adapting to new trends, new ways of doing things and improving your business education is an essential.
-You might want to check out this post: Improve Your Business Education With These Secret Tips
+It’s all about always learning and adapting to new trends, new ways of doing things and improving your business education is essential.
+You might want to check out this post: 10 Frugal Blogging Courses To Make You Go Pro!

 When you have all of these things in place, (you may have some of them already), you will be good to go.
 You can even start your blog as a side hustle while you work and build up your savings and emergency fund.